 The act also implements the provisions of the Cape Town Convention, thereby granting secured lenders a higher degree of protection and more effective remedies whilst allowing lower borrowing costs.
 This has helped create the right legislative framework for aircraft owners to register their aircraft in Malta.
 As an added benefit, Malta also offers a sound infrastructure for aircraft maintenance, repair and overhaul (MRO) and an advantageous tax regime.

-The Fairwinds Management Limited, through our legal partners, we can assist our clients with the registration of the aircraft, aircraft insurance and also liaise with our tax consultants so as to ensure that our clients are kept abreast of any tax incentives which are offered to the aviation industry.
+The Fairwinds Management Limited legal team can assist our clients with the registration of the aircraft, aircraft insurance and also liaise with our tax consultants so as to ensure that our clients are kept abreast of any tax incentives which are offered to the aviation industry.